The Fed Has Finally Cut Interest Rates. Here’s What’s Ahead.

 READ ALSO: NYC Executives Stay Sober-Minded on Eve of Expected Rate Cut

-For dealmaking, rate cuts could do more to tip the leverage scale back in a positive direction, even if cap rates lag interest rates by six to 12 months, according to Erin Lavelle, head of real estate strategy at Armanino, a New York City-based accounting firm.
+For dealmaking, rate cuts could do more to tip the leverage scale back in a positive direction, even if cap rates lag interest rates by six to 12 months, according to Erin Lavelle, head of real estate strategy at Armanino, one of the 20 largest independent accounting and business consulting firms in the nation.

 “Some investors have been taking on negative leverage the last few months with the expectation interest rates would come down, so I think this month’s cuts may just be getting some investments back to ‘baseline’,” Lavelle commented.